1. Can you provide me with a concise overview of your Training Programme?

 If you know of, or are a member of an organisation or service that can assist people to access training in social and therapeutic horticulture, please contact us at firstname.lastname@example.org

 Yes.
-We offer a two-tiered pricing structure on all of our courses with the exception of Step into STH workshops and undergraduate courses.
+We offer a two-tiered pricing structure on all of our courses with the exception of Step into STH workshops and our Award in STH Programme Development.
 This allows individuals and members of charitable organisations to access most of our course at significantly reduced prices.

 In addition to this, we offer occasional discounts to promote new courses or on courses that are likely to run with either very small or very high numbers.
 Details of this can often be found in our bimonthly Training and Education Newsletter or on our website